 - Analyze the effectiveness of a waterside economizer

-- Model envelope and shading options for the building
+- Model envelop and shading options for the building

 - Reduce loads to be conditioned by the HVAC